quandl/quandl-python/FOR_DEVELOPERS.md

 data = quandl.Datatable('ZACKS/FC').data()
 ```

-however one thing to keep in mind is that unlike a dataset a datatables information may be paginated.
-If the data object returned back contains as `cursor_id` you will need to make another call appending that cursor_id to the datatables params
+Note that unlike a dataset, datatables information may be paginated.
+If the data object returned back contains a `cursor_id` you will need to make another call appending that `cursor_id` to the datatables parameters.

 ```python
 data2 = quandl.Datatable('ZACKS/FC').data(params={'qopts': {'cursor_id': data.meta['next_cursor_id']}})
 ```

-Note that all paramter options are given under the kwarg `params`.
+Note that all parameter options are given under the kwarg `params`.
 These parameters will be passed through the API call.
 You can see a complete list of parameters [here](https://www.quandl.com/docs/api#datatables).

-To reduce the number of calls to the server we also recommend using filters.
+We also recommend using filters.
 This can help to reduce the number of pages returned in the result set.
 For example:

 ```python
 data = quandl.Datatable('ZACKS/FC').data(params={'m_ticker': ['AAPL','MSFT'], 'per_end_date': {'gte': '2015-01-01'}, 'qopts': {'columns': ['m_ticker', 'comp_name']}})